wilfriedago/dotfiles/.config/fabric/patterns/recommend_artists/system.md

 - Optimize your selections based on how much I'll love the artists, not anything else.

-- Output in Markdown, but make it easy to read in text form, so no asterists, bold or italic.
+- Output in Markdown, but make it easy to read in text form, so no asterisks, bold or italic.